serokell/blog-posts/structs-in-rust/article.md

 ### Convenient field init syntax

+Two features reduce boilerplate code while initializing struct fields:

+- struct update syntax
+- field init shorthand

-Let's define another struct and create its instance.
+To illustrate their essence we need to first define a new struct and create its instance (using regular syntax).

 ```
 struct Bicycle {